celestiaorg/celestia-app/docs/spec/nmt-wrapper.md

 However, shares in `Q1`, `Q2`, and `Q3` (that are erasure-coded versions of `Q0` and known as parity shares) do not have any namespace IDs by default.
 These shares must be assigned a reserved namespace ID, which is called `ParitySharesNamespaceID`.
-`ParitySharesNamespaceID` corresponds to the maximum value representable by `NamespaceIDSize` bytes.
+The `ParitySharesNamespaceID` corresponds to the lexicographically last namespace ID that can be represented by `NamespaceIDSize` bytes.

-In Celestia, as of the writing of this specification, the `NamespaceIDSize` (which maps to the [`NAMESPACE_ID_BYTES`](https://github.com/celestiaorg/celestia-app/blob/specs-staging/specs/src/specs/consensus.md#constants) constant) is `8` bytes, and therefore, [`ParitySharesNamespaceID`](https://github.com/celestiaorg/celestia-app/blob/specs-staging/specs/src/specs/consensus.md#reserved-namespace-ids)  is represented by `8` bytes of `0xFF`.
+"If `NamespaceIDSize` is `8`, then the value of `ParitySharesNamespaceID` is `2^8-1`, which is equivalent to `0xFFFFFFFFFFFFFFFF`.
+In Celestia, the values for `NamespaceIDSize` and `ParitySharesNamespaceID` can be found in [`NAMESPACE_ID_BYTES`](https://github.com/celestiaorg/celestia-app/blob/specs-staging/specs/src/specs/consensus.md#constants) constant and the [`PARITY_SHARE_NAMESPACE_ID`](https://github.com/celestiaorg/celestia-app/blob/specs-staging/specs/src/specs/consensus.md#reserved-namespace-ids), respectively.

 ### NMT Wrapper Data Insertion
 The NMT wrapper insertion logic is governed by the same rules as the NMT insertion logic.